bunchesofdonald/general/resume.md

 Promoted from Developer II in March 2013

 I lead over a dozen projects and contributed to 70+ different projects, as a team member, mentor and consultant.
-My primary focus has been Python, specializing in Django.
+My primary focus was Python, specializing in Django.

 **Accomplishments**